Infatoshi/cuda-course/03_C_and_C++_Review/07 Debuggers/README.md

 - quit or q: Exits gdb.
 - clear: Removes all breakpoints.
 - continue or c: Continues the execution of the program until the next breakpoint.

+> Its worth noting that gdb is used for debugging C/C++ programs, whereas cuda-gdb is used for debugging CUDA programs.